epurpur/ContraList/README.md

 ## **Description**

-Many Generla Contractors have a hard time finding workers to work for them on their projects and many workers have a hard time finding jobs that fits their skills.ContaList provides a unique apporyunity for rhem to connect.
+Many General Contractors have a hard time finding workers to work for them on their projects and many workers have a hard time finding jobs that fits their skills.ContaList provides a unique apporyunity for rhem to connect.

 ---
 ## **User Story**